-This is a rubber ball but is has something called “Soft Grip Technology" which gives the ball good handling.
-In fact, it's a ball that many can palm.
-This means the ball stands up well to the weather, giving you a good grip in the rain.
+This is a rubber ball but it has something called “Soft Grip Technology,” which gives the ball nice handling and makes palming the ball a lot easier.
+This ball also stands up well to the weather, giving you a good grip even in the rain.

 You can customize this ball a little bit, too.
 The neon lettering of the ball, which glows a little bit in the dark so you don’t lose it, comes in a few different colors.
 You don’t have to show up to the court with the same ball as everyone else.
-And the black color of the ball makes it unique.
-It’s always easy to find it after the games end and nobody is about to walk away with your black ball.
-It's uniqueness protects it.
+And, the black color of the ball makes it unique.
+It’s always easy to find it after the game and nobody is about to walk away with your black ball.
+Its uniqueness protects it.

 I feel like this is the best outdoor ball for shooting.
 In fact, this is an indoor and outdoor ball so it can be used on both courts.
 It’s a great way to save money if you have to buy just one ball.

-But the indoor feel of the soft synthetic cover is really what shooters like to feel in their hands as they release the shot.
-A good jump shot rolls softly off the fingertips with slow backspin which requires an artist’s touch.
-And that artist's touch isn’t possible without the soft, leathery feel of an indoor ball.
-If you drop bombs, you may want to look into the Spalding NBA Zi/O Excel Basketball.
+The softer, indoor feel of the composite leather is really what shooters like to feel in their hands as they release the shot.
+A good jump shot rolls softly off the fingertips with slow backspin, which requires an artist’s touch which isn’t possible without the soft, leathery feel of an indoor ball.
+If you drop bombs, you may want to look into the Spalding NBA Zi/O Basketball.

 Another detail I really like about this ball is the deep channels of the seams.
 These channels make it easy to line the ball up for a J, but it’s also extremely helpful for dribbling.
 Your fingers literally sink into the seams as the ball rolls across your hand so you can grip it and change directions with your dribble instantly.